AdobeDocs/experience-platform.en/help/query-service/sql/syntax.md

 #### Dataset statistics {#dataset-statistics}

-Calculate column level statistics on [!DNL Azure Data Lake Storage] (ADLS) and data warehouse datasets with the `COMPUTE STATISTICS` and `SHOW STATISTICS` SQL commands.
-You can now compute column statistics on either the entire dataset, on a subset of a dataset, on all columns, or a subset of columns.
+Calculate column level statistics on [!DNL Azure Data Lake Storage] (ADLS) with the `COMPUTE STATISTICS` and `SHOW STATISTICS` SQL commands.
+You can now compute column statistics on either the entire dataset, a subset of a dataset, all columns, or a subset of columns.

 See the [dataset statistics documentation](../essential-concepts/dataset-statistics.md) for more information.